A resource theoretical unification of Mpemba effects: classical and quantum

 Here the superoperator $\mathcal{L} = \mathcal{H}_s+ \mathcal{D}$ evolving the state $\hat{\rho}_s$ consists of a unitary part $\mathcal{H}_s\left[\hat{\rho}_s(t)\right] = - i[\hat H_s, \hat{\rho}_s(t)] $, where $\hat H_s$ denotes the system Hamiltonian, and a dissipative part

 with the jump operators $\hat{L}_l$ describing the effect of an environment on the system.
 Here we focus on a Lindbladian describing the weak interaction of a system with a Markovian heat bath, known as the Davies map~\cite{Davies1979}, which is an important example of an elementary Markovian quantum thermal operation~\cite{Lostaglio2018}.
 The Davies generator is characterized by two mathematical properties: it satisfies the quantum detailed balance condition~\cite{Alicki1976} and the superoperators corresponding to the unitary and the dissipative part of its generator commute.
-These properties imply that the unique fixed point of the Davies map is the thermal state $\hat\pi_\beta = e^{-\beta\hat H_s}/\Tr[e^{-\beta\hat H_s}]$.
+These properties imply that the thermal (Gibbs) state $\hat\pi_\beta = e^{-\beta\hat H_s}/\Tr[e^{-\beta\hat H_s}]$ is a fixed point of the corresponding Davies map; moreover, under standard irreducibility/ergodicity assumptions (i.e., when the semigroup is primitive), this fixed point is unique (see \cite{Alicki2007}).
 Moreover, in the energy eigenbasis, the Davies generator can be written in a block-diagonal form, where one block describes the thermalization of the populations and the other the thermalization of the coherences, which evolve independently from one another (as we will analyze thoroughly in \cref{sec:modes:asymmetry}).

 In~\cite{Moroder2024}, the block structure of the Davies map was exploited to investigate the thermal Mpemba effect.
 In particular, it was shown that for any initial state with non-vanishing coherences in the energy eigenbasis, one can always construct an exact unitary transformation $\hat{R}_\mathrm{coh}$ that leads to exponentially faster thermalization, provided that the Liouvillian gap is defined by an eigenvalue with non-vanishing imaginary part, i.e. $\Im(\lambda_2)\neq 0$.
 At the same time, a population inversion of the rotated state, implemented by another unitary transformation $\hat{R}_\mathrm{inv}$, always increases the state's non-equilibrium free energy